LucDemortier/LucDemortier.github.io/_posts/2016-07-26-PerformanceMetrics.md

 <a name="ROC"></a>
 ### 6.1 The Receiver Operating Characteristic (ROC)
 The **Receiver Operating Characteristic**, or **ROC**, is defined as the curve of true positive rate versus false positive rate (or sensitivity versus one-minus-specificity).
 An example is shown in the figure below:
-{% maincolumn "assets/img/blog/008_ConfusionMatrix/scores_distribution_and_roc.png" "Left: arbitrary classifier score distributions used for illustration.
+{% maincolumn "assets/img/blog/008_ConfusionMatrix/scores_distribution_and_roc.png" "Figure 2.
+Left: arbitrary classifier score distributions used for illustration.
 Right: corresponding ROC curve, obtained by varying the classifier threshold over the range of scores.
 In this example the area under the ROC is about 0.815." %}
 Note how the main diagonal line {% m %}S_{e} = 1 - S_{p}{% em %} serves as baseline in the ROC plot, in accordance with the classifier usefulness condition {% m %}S_{e} \gt 1 - S_{p}{% em %} discussed in [section 5](#ClassifierUsefulness).

 The area under the ROC curve, or **AUROC**, is a performance metric that's independent of prevalence and does not require a choice of threshold {% m %}q_{T}{% em %} on the classifier score {% m %}q{% em %}.
 In other words, it does not depend on the chosen operating point of the classifier.
 It can be shown that the AUROC is equal to the probability for a random positive instance to be scored higher than a random negative instance.